hubmapconsortium/ingest-validation-tools/examples/dataset-examples/bad-no-such-type/README.md

 ```
-Preflight: No non-deprecated schema where "fake" is assay_type.
+Preflight: No schema where "fake" is assay_type.
 Hint: 'If validation fails because of extra whitespace in the TSV, try:

   src/cleanup_whitespace.py --tsv_in original.tsv --tsv_out clean.tsv.'